 When your thermostat displays error code e73, it signifies that the Rc wire is not receiving power.

-This may be as straightforward as the breaker being turned off, but it could also be something with the wiring.
+This might be as straightforward as the breaker being switched off, but it could also be a problem with the wiring.
 After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure nothing is loose or damaged.
-If nothing appears to be out of place, it’s best to contact a local professional.
+If nothing seems to be out of place, it’s a good idea to get in touch with a local professional.